beyarkay/masters-thesis/src/02_background.md

 The means by which a student could transition into the state of Mastery can be seen by looking at the $s_{\text{Mastery}}$ column.
-They can enter the Mastery state either by having already been in the state of Mastery (65% probability) or from the state of Competence (at 5% probability).
-Once they have transitioned out of the state of No knowledge, there is no way to go back to the state of No knowledge (as represented by the 0.00s in the $s_{\text{No knowledge}}$ column).
+They can enter the Mastery state either by having already been in the state of Mastery (with 65% probability) or from the state of Competence (with 5% probability).
+Once they have transitioned out of the state of No knowledge, there is no way to go back to the state of No knowledge.

 ### From transition matrix to state sequence